FilipeC13/3D-Printing-Part-Placement-Tool/README.md

 # B. Solution

+  ## B.0.
+Rasterization App
+  This app produces .txt files that can be used by the VBA Excel app.
+It takes as an input the 3D model of the part and converts them into 2D matrixes were 1 means that there is part and 0 means empty space.
+This app was developed by another colleague from the Polytechnic Institute of Porto.

   ## B.1.
 Constructive Heuristic
   The constructive heuristic allows the tool to get an initial solution for the problem which will be improved afterwards.
 The heuristic starts with a bottom-right placement of the parts and sequences them by increading height.
 This is to avoid colision of the printing head with the previously placed parts.